dotnet/core/release-notes/9.0/supported-os.md

 [.NET 9](README.md) is a [Standard Term Support (STS)](../../release-policies.md) release and [is supported](../../support.md) on multiple operating systems per their lifecycle policy.

-This file is generated from [supported-os.json](supported-os.json).
+This file is generated from [supported-os.json](supported-os.json) and is based on support information from [endoflife.date](https://endoflife.date/).

 ## Android